Show Off Your Patriotic Side at These 4th of July Parades in New Jersey

 Ridgefield Park

 The parade, founded in 1894, is one of the oldest in the U.S., and the oldest in New Jersey.
 The Program Cover Art Contest for school-aged kids and Home and Business Decorating Contest take place before the parade.
 Then, on the day of, the Declaration of Independence will be read at the Memorial Plaza, followed by the Flag Raising Ceremony by the Boy and Girl Scouts.
-The Baby & Youth Parade kicks off before the main Main Civic Parade.
+The Fire Department and Emergency Units will present their personnel and equipment for review before the Baby & Youth Parade kicks off prior to the Main Civic Parade.
 At night, come back for music and fireworks.

 4th of July Parade